Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Duality Theory for

 \end{definition}

 Note that due to the special structure of our problem, we can potentially have a few more possible `dual' problems.
-However, our analysis will focus on three of them listed above, since they will be instrumental in our subsequent analysis and algorithm design.
-Below, we provide the weak duality theorem of problem \eqref{eq:inn_minimax}. \begin{theorem}[Weak duality] Under Assumption \ref{as:feas}, the following relations hold:
+However, our analysis will focus on three of them listed above, since they will be instrumental in our subsequent analysis and development of stationary solution concept.
+Below, we provide the weak duality theorem of problem \eqref{eq:inn_minimax}. \begin{theorem}[Weak duality] Under Assumption \ref{as:feas}, we have: